 New England Food Vision at The Festival

-SBN is excited to be partnering for a third year with the Food Solutions New England (FSNE) regional network to present “The New England Village” at this year’s festival.
+SBN is excited to be partnering for a fifth year with the Food Solutions New England (FSNE) regional network to present “The New England Village” at this year’s festival.
 The Village follows on the Massachusetts launch and announcement of FSNE’s “50 by 60” vision at the 2014 Boston Local Food Festival.
-A New England Food Vision calls for our region to build the capacity to produce at least 50% of clean, fair, just, and accessible food for all people in New England by 2060.
+A New England Food Vision calls for our region to build the capacity to produce and harvest at least 50% of sustainable, fair, just, and accessible food and fish for all people in New England by 2060.

 The New England Village will highlight a select few of our New England vendors as a sampling of how easy it is to support and celebrate our region’s interconnection, making a vision of 50 by 60 come to life!
 The New England Village is a feature of the Boston Local Food Festival demonstrating how states in New England are working together to realize A New England Food Vision: 50 by 60.

 Meet the Authors of a New England Food Vision in the “50 by 60” Gallery, where you can take a closer look at the Vision and where it takes us!

 11:00 AM – 5:00 PM:

-- Ackerman Maple Farm, Cabot, VT with maple cream and maple syrup crafted in their sugar shack from their family-owned 6,400 taps and 76-acre hillside of Vermont’s sugar maples.
-How sweet it is!!
+- Ackermann Maple Farm, Cabot, VT with maple cream, maple candy, maple sugar and maple syrup crafted in their sugar shack from their family-owned 6,400 taps and 76-acre hillside of Vermont’s sugar maples.
+Everything maple. how sweet it is!